pxheim/zettelkasten/humble-farley-2010-continuous-delivery.md

 CI only works w/ long commit messages describing what you did in detail.
 ALSO link to JIRA task or similar.
 This applies to our PRs more than commits in "our flow".

+Checking in all your ext. libraries to VCS is prob not going to work, but good idea to keep a separate repo w/ the dependencies.
+App can then get the dependencies from there.

+Configuration management is all about keeping your config files, e.g. package.json, env. pubspec, or similar in VCS so that they can be used to set up same env. when new person starts or you wish to check out an older version.

+CI requires a shift in thinking.
+Traditionally your application is broken until you prove that it's not (through tests, etc.).
+With CI, your application is always assumed to be working until it's not.

+CI requires at minimum three things:
+1. Everything must be in VSC.
+2. One click build & test from CLI.
+3. Team must agree on doing it.

+Simplified 7 step workflow for CI:
+1. Wait for current build to succeed.
+2. Update your code /w origin.
+3. Ensure local code runs w/ changes.
+4. Commit your changes.
+5. Wait for CI to check your changes.
+	1. Fail: Fix and go to step 3
+	2. Pass: Rejoice!